gctools-outilsgc/gcconnex/README.md

     docker-compose up

+Install the `.htaccess` file in the root of the repo.

+    cp ./install/config/htaccess.dist ./.htaccess

 Then visit [http://localhost:8080](http://localhost:8080) and follow the instructions to complete your installation.
 Once the installer is complete, refer to [INSTALL.md](INSTALL.md#configure-plugins) to configure the plugins